 |CHCGRP002||Plan and conduct group activities|

-To receive Diploma of Counselling, students must satisfactorily complete the subjects in the following table.
-Diploma course includes 17 subjects (13 units of core units and 4 units of elective units ), approximately 1550 hours of study.
+To achieve the Diploma of Counselling, students must satisfactorily complete the subjects in the following table. the Diploma of Counselling course includes 17 subjects (13 units of core units and 4 units of elective units ), an approximate 1200 hours of study.

 |Subject Code||Name||Subject length||Competency Code||Hours|